igor-ciobanu/solid-principles-php/README.md

 }
 ```

-Even this very basic example shows how separating presentation from business logic, and respecting SRP, gives great advantages in our design's flexibility.
+Even this, very basic example shows how separating presentation from business logic, and respecting SRP, gives great advantages in our design's flexibility.

 ####UML diagram: